jiweigang1/janito/docs/moonshot-setup.md

 ## 7. Troubleshooting

 - Ensure your API key is correct and has sufficient credits.
-- If you encounter issues, use `janito --list-providers` to verify MoonshotAI is available.
+- If you encounter issues, use `janito --list-providers` to verify Moonshot is available.
 - Check your API key permissions and rate limits in the Moonshot AI Platform dashboard.
 - For more help, see the main [Configuration Guide](guides/configuration.md) or run `janito --help`.